benbuc/weather-symphony/README.md

    -s SEED, --seed SEED
    ```

-When running the generator, you have mutliple parameters to hand over to the program.
+When running the generator, you have multiple parameters to hand over to the program.
 You need to specify the input `json` or `yaml` file.
 Look at the `weather_data/` directory for some sample files.
 The output parameters specifies the filepath to where the final MIDI-File is saved to.
 Optionally, you can also specify a seed which is used for the random generator.
-This way, the output symphony for a constant inpute file will be different.
+This way, the output symphony for a constant input file will be different.

 ## Development Setup